 Cost of modular homes

 Before you buy a modular home, you should consider your financing options.
 While you may be tempted to put as much cash down as possible, this may not be an option for everyone.
 You can also apply for a personal loan, which allows you to finance up to $100,000.
 Some of these loans can also help you buy land for the home.
-But the type of financing you choose is largely dependent on your personal situation.
+But the type of financing you choose is mainly dependent on your situation.

 You can also apply for a construction loan to finance the construction of your modular home.
 These loans are usually short-term loans, lasting about a year.
 During construction, you will pay interest only and then refinance them into a mortgage.
 You can choose a bank that offers these types of loans, but be aware that not all banks do.
 When getting a construction loan, you must have detailed plans outlining the process of home construction and the lender’s approval.

 0 comments on “Can You Put a Modular Home Anywhere?”Add yours →